 Ecology is the study of the distribution and abundance of organisms and the structure and dynamics of the biosphere.
 Topics will include physiological ecology, population ecology, competition, predator-prey systems, mutualism, succession, energy and nutrient dynamics, and the ecology of communities, ecosystems and the biosphere.
 We also will explore the influence of humans on natural systems.
 Students will use theoretical models and primary literature to supplement the text, lectures and discussions.
 Co-enrollment in BIOL 229 is highly recommended.
-This counts toward the upper-level environmental biology requirement for the major.
+This counts toward the upper-level environmental biology requirement for the biology major and as an elective for the environmental studies major.
 Prerequisite: BIOL 115 or equivalent or permission of instructor.